-Pinpoint Potential Red Flags Before the Lender Does
+Pinpoint Potential Red Flags Before the Mortgage Lender Does

-So before your loan application is actually submitted to a bank or mortgage lender, it is imperative to ensure that every possible red flag has been addressed.
+Before your loan application is submitted to a bank/lender, it is imperative that every possible red flag has been addressed.

-Typically, borrowers know what these issues are, but if you don’t, consider shortcomings in asset, income, employment and/or credit departments.
+Typically, borrowers know what these issues are, but if you don’t, consider shortcomings in asset, income, employment and/or credit scores.